enora-sun/Multi-Channel-Network-Database/README.md

 2. queries.sql cannot be run.
 It just give a better view for people to see all the query we used

 ## How to run the project
+1. log into Oracle with username: sqlplus ora_cwl@stu and password: a<student number>
-1. run the table_creation.sql to load the data into the database
+2. run the table_creation.sql to load the data into the database
-2. type "cd Project" in the terminal to go to the project folder
+3. type "cd Project" in the terminal to go to the project folder
-3. type sh remote-start.sh to run the project
+4. type sh remote-start.sh to run the project
-4. click the link to open the local host
+5. click the link to open the local host

 ### Functionality
 Required queries:\